digital-ai/release-integration-sdk-workshop/part-3/lab-6-prepare-for-kubernetes.md

 To run container-based integration plugins on a Kubernetes cluster, you will need the following components.

-* Access to a Kubernetes cluster.
-This could be Docker Desktop or minikube; or a cloud-based environment like AWS EKS, Azure AKS, Google Cloud or OpenShift.
+* Access to a local Kubernetes cluster.
+This could be Docker Desktop (recommended), minikube or K3d.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/)
 * [Helm](https://helm.sh/docs/intro/install/)
 * [k9s](https://k9scli.io/topics/install/) - _(Optional)_ Kubernetes CLI to "Manage Your Clusters In Style".
 This is a very handy utility.

 Depending on the flavor of Kubernetes you are using, install the following tools provided by the vendor.

-### Azure AKS

-- [Azure Cli - az](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) - if you are working with Azure during workshop

 ### Minikube

-- [minikube](https://minikube.sigs.k8s.io/docs/start/) - if you plan to use Minikube during workshop (use the latest version), we are testing only on minikube with [virtualbox driver](https://minikube.sigs.k8s.io/docs/drivers/virtualbox/)
+- [minikube](https://minikube.sigs.k8s.io/docs/start/) - if you plan to use Minikube during workshop (use the latest version), we are testing on minikube with [virtualbox driver](https://minikube.sigs.k8s.io/docs/drivers/virtualbox/)
 - [virtualbox driver](https://minikube.sigs.k8s.io/docs/drivers/virtualbox/)

-XXX Openshift or AWS?
+💡 **Note:** A cloud-based environment like AWS EKS, Azure AKS, Google Cloud or OpenShift is possible, but may be a bit tricky to set up.
+The Remote Runner opens a connection to the Release server, not the other way around.
+When running Release locally in Docker and the Remote Runner in a cloud service, you would need to expose the Release port to the internet using a tool like `ngrok`.
+Another option would be to install Release into Kubernetes as well, using the `xl kube install` tool.
+Both approaches take a bit more work and are beyond the scope of this workshop.

 ## Configure your `hosts` file